 - a public authority that has notified the owner of their intention to apply for the certificate

 How do I apply for a Building Information Certificate?

-Online applications for Building Information Certificates are available via the Development Hub.
+Online applications for Building Information Certificates are available via the NSW Planning Portal.

 Unauthorised Building Work